nextflow-io/nextflow/docs/aws.md

 However, sometimes you may still need to specify a custom **Job Definition** to fine tune the configuration of a specific job, for example to define custom mount paths.

 To do that, first create a **Job Definition** in the AWS Console (or by other means).
 Note the name of the Job definition you created.
-You can then associate a process execution with this Job definition by using the {ref}`process-container` directive and specifying, in place of the container image name, the Job definition name prefixed by `job-definition://`, as shown below:
+You can then associate a process execution with this Job definition by using the `process-container` directive and specifying, in place of the container image name, the Job definition name prefixed by `job-definition://`, as shown below:

 ```groovy
 process.container = 'job-definition://your-job-definition-name'